 5. Wall Shelves

-When you are short on space to store things on the wall.
+When you are short on space, store things on the wall.
 This can be done easily with wall shelving, which comes in many styles that should fit your design.
+Choose floating shelves that are in an array of sizes and alternate them down the wall.
+Use ones that aren’t closed off on the ends to allow for light to filter through and enlarge the room in a visual way.
+They also keep clutter off the floor and vanity of a small bathroom.

 6. All White